Lucodivo/Maze/README.md

-Maze by Connor Haskins
+# Maze by Connor Haskins

 Solves Mazes that go along with the following rules:

 1) Start point is red

 2) Finishing point is blue

 3) All walls are black

 3) Maze is completely surrounded by black walls

 4) All other space is white

-Program should be called in the following manner: maze.exe ìsource.[bmp,png,jpg]î ìdestination.[bmp,png,jpg]î
+Program should be called in the following manner:

+maze.exe ‚Äúsource.[bmp,png,jpg]‚Äù ‚Äúdestination.[bmp,png,jpg]‚Äù